Glenn Healy: Broadcasting career

 After his long playing career he served as hockey colour commentator and studio analyst, first for the CBC and then for TSN.
-He also served as the secondary colour commentator for TSN Hockey and as an "Inside-the-Glass" reporter for TSN's regional Toronto Maple Leafs telecasts.
+He also served as the secondary colour commentator for TSN Hockey and as an ice-level reporter for TSN's regional Toronto Maple Leafs telecasts.
 At the start of the 2009–10 NHL season, he moved back to analyzing games for CBC's Hockey Night in Canada before he joined the NHL on Sportsnet crew in 2014.

 Healy created the "Loch Ness Monster" hockey analysis segment for TSN, in which he picked a player (or players) who was supposed to be a key player that night but did not turn out to be (the tagline being that the player is "the monster you hear about but don't see").
 Bagpipes can be heard in the background and the chosen player is dubbed "tonight's Nessie".
 One notable occurrence was the March 29, 2008, broadcast of the Boston Bruins' 4-0 win over the Ottawa Senators, where Healy selected the entire Senators team that night as the "Nessie".
 The segment's title is a parody of fellow analyst Pierre McGuire's "Monster" segment, which focuses on a player's whose contributions have been particularly effective.

 Healy was also a colour analyst for the 2007 Casino Rama Curling Skins Game finals on TSN.

 In June 2016, Rogers Media announced that Healy would be among the eight cut from Hockey Night in Canada.